 A. Tyler Isgett

-A. Tyler Isgett, a director-at-large with the KSU Alumni Association, joined the SPSU
+A. Tyler Isgett is a director-at-large for the KSU Alumni Association.
+He first joined

-year as a student at the university, Isgett served as an intern at New South Construction,
+final year as a student at the University, he served as an intern with New South Construction,

 a commercial general contractor in Atlanta, and has been with the company since 2008.